Fox-ML-infrastructure/FoxML_Core/COMMERCIAL_LICENSE.md

 Unless explicitly permitted in writing by the Licensor, the Licensee may NOT:

 - Distribute or sell the Software or derivatives as a standalone product
-- Provide the Software, or any substantially similar functionality, as a hosted service to third parties (including SaaS, PaaS, or multi-tenant environments) where external users access functionality primarily provided by the Software
+- Provide the Software, or any Competing Infrastructure Service built using the Software, as a hosted or managed service to third parties (including SaaS, PaaS, or multi-tenant platforms)
-- Build or market a product whose primary purpose is to offer FoxML-like ML/quant infrastructure as a general-purpose platform to third parties
+- Build, market, or operate a Competing Infrastructure Service that uses the Software or any derivative of the Software
-- Use the Software to offer a product or service whose primary value is substantially identical to the Software itself (including "FoxML-as-a-service" or similar hosted offerings)
+- Use the Software to offer a product or service whose primary purpose is to allow third parties to run their own experiments, models, or workflows on infrastructure powered by the Software

-**No Competing Service.**

-Licensee shall not use the Software to develop, host, or provide any software-as-a-service, managed service, platform, or other offering that exposes to third parties functionality that is substantially similar to the Software, including without limitation:

-(a) a hosted quantitative research or model-training platform for third parties;

-(b) a multi-tenant or shared service that allows third parties to run experiments, training, or feature selection workflows powered by the Software; or

-(c) an API, SDK, or other interface that provides third parties with direct or indirect access to the Software's core infrastructure capabilities.

 For clarity, Licensee may use the Software to build and operate its own internal trading, research, or analytics systems and to provide outputs (e.g., analytics, reports, trading decisions, predictions, recommendations) to its own clients, provided such clients do not receive direct or indirect access to the Software itself, including but not limited to: (i) access to the Software's APIs, (ii) ability to execute code or workflows within the Software, (iii) access to the Software's user interface, or (iv) any other means of interacting with or controlling the Software.
 Licensee may provide data inputs to the Software and receive outputs from the Software for delivery to clients, but clients may not themselves interact with the Software.